joshbduncan/word-search-generator/README.md

 Answer Key: CAT S @ (4, 8), DOG SE @ (2, 4), DONKEY E @ (8, 1), GOAT S @ (4, 10), HORSE NE @ (7, 2), PIG SE @ (3, 3), SHEEP E @ (10, 5), TURTLE E @ (7, 3)
 ```

-ℹ️ The answer key uses a 1-based index as that's more familiar with non-programmers.
+ℹ️ The output answer key uses a 1-based index as that's more familiar with non-programmers.
 First number is the row, second is the column.
 Directions are cardinal from first letter to last.
+The stored `puzzle.key` is 0-based.

 🍰 Too easy?
 Up the difficulty level with `puzzle.level = 3`.